volk22kamin/cp_assignment/README.md

    - Processing latency and throughput
    - Queue depth and message age

-**To import custom dashboards:**
+**Automatic Dashboard Provisioning:**

+Dashboards are automatically provisioned from JSON files in the `infra/files/` directory.
+To add new dashboards:

+1. Place your dashboard JSON file in `infra/files/`
+2. The dashboard will be automatically loaded when Grafana starts
+3. No manual import needed - Grafana is configured to scan this directory

+**Manual Datasource Configuration:**

+> [!NOTE]
+> After Grafana starts, you need to **manually configure the Prometheus datasource URL** in the Grafana GUI:
+>
-1. Log into Grafana
+> 1. Log into Grafana
-2. Navigate to Dashboards → Import
+> 2. Navigate to **Configuration** → **Data Sources** → **Prometheus**
-3. Upload the JSON files from `infra/files/dashboards/`
-4. Select the Prometheus datasource
+> 3. Update the URL field with the Prometheus DNS (get it from `terraform output prometheus_url`)
+> 4. Click **Save & Test** to verify the connection
+>
+> This manual step is required because the Prometheus ALB DNS is dynamically generated and cannot be pre-configured in the datasource YAML file.

 ### Alerts